rubenmartinez/reactor-practise/README.md

 Anyway, I still built a small using, just as a reference implementation to compare my solution to XXX

-[Lombok](https://projectlombok.org/) is used in this project, so when using an IDE to review the source code please install it first in case you haven't already (in IntelliJ Idea it is just a matter of [adding a plugin](https://projectlombok.org/setup/intellij))
+Tables times

+## Design

+Even if the @SpringBoot annotation (so no @EnableAutoConfiguration) is not used

+There are some utilities from SpringBoot project used: maven plugin (shade plugin can be used for that, but you have it at the same price using springboot)

+Flux has a very rich / expressive [][]

+a Flux is basically a Publisher, quite similar to Java 8 Streams in the sense that it has ...

+This is specially useful for the second part of the exercise, when the application has to react to some event (a new line written in the watched log file).
+Using the Java 8 Stream API is not so straightforward, as it is the 'client' of the Streams who *pulls* for new content, requiring some kind of blocking.

+For more information, it is a tricky concept to get

+SpringBoot used for, but not for AutoConfiguration

+library

+At the beginning SpringBoot application, but just for a command line not.. so

+### Module: connections-log-parser

+### Module: files-reactive

+This is a library that makes all the work to read lines of a file

+I also thought

 ## Build

 Java 11 is required, and maven (tested with )

+[Lombok](https://projectlombok.org/) is used in this project, so when using an IDE to review the source code please install it first in case you haven't already (in IntelliJ Idea it is just a matter of [adding a plugin](https://projectlombok.org/setup/intellij))

 ## Run

-A quick script is provided for convenience in case this in Linux machines
+From now on, in this page, the command `logparser` will refer to the main executable, ie. equivalent:

+`java -jar target/connections-log-parser-0.0.1.jar`

+A convenience script has been included in the tgz file called `connections-log-parser` for Linux shells.

 2 modes:

-`log-parser-exercise [--unique] <HostName> <InitDateTime> <EndDateTime>`
+`connections-log-parser [--unique] <HostName> <InitDateTime> <EndDateTime>`

 `log-parser-exercise --follow [--window=P1H] <HostName>`